mhho3082/pandoc-template/draft.md

 - Use `$$` for LaTeX maths
 - Use `{.xxx}` as inline code's language block to allow for configuration for various filters
+- The maximum list indentation the `xelatex` engine could handle is 4.

 ## As LaTeX configuration